tru17189/alex-trujillo-portfolio/ai-hollywood.md

    as artificial intelligence, which from this point forward will be referred to as AI.
 This is the technology that will take over the world in the coming years, will change the world for everyone, and Hollywood is no exception, but what should Hollywood expect?
-Well, let’s take a look at the past, and try to answer this question.
+Well, let’s take a look at the past, and try to answer this question.</tab>
   </p>

   <b>Hollywood And It Story With Technology</b>